traditionalism/geneva-spikestrips/README.md

 ## Configuration

-This resource is completely confirgued using the `fxmanifest.lua` file, the three manifest metadata entries at the bottom are currently the only configurable options.
+This resource is completely confirgued using the `fxmanifest.lua` file, the manifest metadata entries at the bottom are currently the only configurable options.
 Although, I plan to add more in the near future.